Aaron Rodgers takes a pay cut and agrees to a 2-year, $75 million deal with the Jets, AP source says

 FLORHAM PARK, N.J.
 (AP) — Aaron Rodgers has a new deal with the New York Jets — and he’s taking a pay cut to try to help deliver a Super Bowl to the winning-starved franchise.

-Rodgers agreed to a new two-year, $75 million guaranteed contract with the Jets on Wednesday, according to a person familiar with the deal.
+Rodgers agreed to a reworked two-year, $75 million guaranteed contract with the Jets on Wednesday, according to a person familiar with the deal.

 The four-time NFL MVP had nearly $110 million in guaranteed money remaining on his previous deal signed with Green Bay.
 But Rodgers is taking less money with New York in a move that appears to also reiterate his stay with the Jets is likely to last beyond just this season.